rueire/SoundGenerator/dx7_analysis/README.md

 # Instructions for data analysis <br>

+You can use the dx7_patches.csv, that is zipped in this folder. dx7_patches.csv holds information from over 300 000 voice patches.

-In order to analyze SysEx-files, you have to convert them into XML-format, and then to CSV-format, by using the scripts in this folder. <br>
+If you want to analyze other voice patches or your own collection of SysEx files, you have to convert them into XML-format, and then to CSV-format, by using the scripts in this folder. <br>
 Use the scripts in this order:
 1. syx_to_xml.py
 2. xml_to_csv.py